 - 1 box vanilla wafers

-- In a large bowl, mix the cold milk and condensed milk together until well combined.
+- Mix the cold and condensed milk in a large bowl until well combined.
 Add the pudding and stir until mixed well.
 Chill for 5 minutes so the pudding will thicken.
-(You can also use a mixer to quickly mix the milk and pudding together.)
+(You can also use a mixer to quickly mix the milk and pudding.)

 - In a medium bowl, add 2-3 tablespoons of lemon juice.
 Add the cut bananas and gently stir to coat them with lemon juice.
 Add more lemon juice if necessary to thoroughly coat the bananas.
 This will keep them from turning brown.
 Drain off any excess lemon juice.

-- Fold the whipped topping Into the thickened pudding mixture.
-Then in six dessert bowls, layer with pudding, then bananas, and then a layer of cookies.
+- Fold the whipped topping into the thickened pudding mixture.
+Then, in six dessert bowls, layer with pudding, bananas, and a layer of cookies.
 Repeat until all the pudding mixture is used, ending with a pudding layer.
 Garnish with extra cookies.